 A connected car refers to a vehicle capable of optimizing its own operation and maintenance, as well as the convenience and comfort of passengers, using internet connectivity and onboard sensors.

 Traditional interaction has been between human and car.
-Now, with connected car capabilities, interaction has also been enabled between consumer devices and the connected vehicle.
+Now, with connected car capabilities, interaction has also been enabled between consumer devices and the connected vehicle, connected vehicle to connected vehicle, and connected vehicle to road infrastructure.

 To achieve a robust and reliable interaction, there is a need for close collaboration between the automotive industry and device manufacturers; together they must secure the machine-to-machine connection and deliver ultimate consumer convenience.